Retail-Cosmos/ioi-city-mall-sales-file/README.md

 ```

 The complete log of the uploaded files gets prepared and stored as per your log channel config.
 An email notification is also sent as per your notifications config.

+#### Disable File Upload (SFTP)

+The package provides an .env variable `IOI_CITY_MALL_ENABLE_FILE_UPLOAD` in case you wish to disable the file upload.
+If this .env variable is set to `false`, the file will not be uploaded even when the command is run.

 ## Changelog